theb8821/Bill-Management-System-C/README.md

 # Billing Management System

 This repository contains a C program designed to manage billing operations efficiently.
 The system is ideal for small businesses such as restaurants or retail stores, providing functionalities like bill generation, storage, and searching.
+The deleting function is still to be implemented.

 ## Features